 - Wash hands as per recommendations before we begin

 - On entering the main door through reception, you will use the handwash station to disinfect your hands (immediately in front of you as you enter).
 If this is empty, you will use the one available in my room

 - Wear PPE face covering on entering and leaving my therapy room and gloves if desired.
 You may remove them during the session, once we are seated and at a good distance

 - When wearing a face covering, avoid touching your face or covering, as you could contaminate them with your hands

 - Continue to wash your hands regularly

-- Wipe down surfaces including door handles before/after each client with antibacterial spray
+- I will wipe down surfaces including door handles before/after each client with antibacterial spray

-- Keep a 2m distance at all times
+- Keep at least a 2m distance at all times

 - Cough or sneeze into sleeve or tissue